Planet With: Production

 Shōnen Gahōsha first hinted at the project on November 30, 2017, when they announced that Satoshi Mizukami would be writing a new "large-scale" science fiction series in April after his current manga finished serialization.
 The series was officially announced on March 23, 2018.
 Mizukami had begun work on the series four years prior, and has drawn 1,074 pages of storyboards for the project, in addition to writing both the manga and the anime.

 Media

 Manga

-Satoshi Mizukami launched a manga version of the story in Shōnen Gahōsha's seinen manga magazine Young King OURs on April 28, 2018.
-The manga entered its final arc on July 30, 2021.
-The manga is published in English by Crunchyroll Manga.
-The seventh volume was published on January 31, 2022.
+A manga version by Satoshi Mizukami was serialized in Shōnen Gahōsha's seinen manga magazine Young King OURs from April 28, 2018, to July 29, 2022.
+Shōnen Gahōsha collected its chapters in eight tankōbon volumes, released from July 30, 2018, to August 30, 2022.

+The manga was published in English by Crunchyroll Manga.

 Anime

 The anime television series was written and storyboarded by Mizukami and directed by Youhei Suzuki, with animation by J.C.Staff.
 Kazunori Iwakura adapted Mizukami's character designs for animation.
 Yoshitsune Izuna and Yasuyoshi Uetsu were the series' mechanical designers, and Tsuyoshi Isomoto was the prop designer.
 Yoshikazu Iwanami was the sound director.
 Kōhei Tanaka composed the series' music.
 Minami performed th opening theme song "One Unit", while Mai Fuchigami performed the ending theme.

 The series aired from July 8 to September 23, 2018, and was broadcast on Tokyo MX, MBS, and BS11.
 The series was simulcasted by Crunchyroll.